-- 1. Robust enforcement and inspection by State Agencies to ensure that a developer adheres to a training and localization plan that it submits. - 2.
-Skills transfer by Developers to citizens should be made mandatory. - 3.
-Adequate funding and training by the state for energy related training overseas.
+- 1 Robust enforcement and inspection by State Agencies to ensure that a developer adheres to a training and localization plan that it submits. - 2 Skills transfer by Developers to citizens should be made mandatory. - 3 Adequate funding and training by the state for energy related training overseas.

-9 ENERGY FINANCING, TRADING, PRICING AND SOCIO-ECONOMIC ISSUES
+ENERGY FINANCING, TRADING, PRICING AND SOCIO-ECONOMIC ISSUES

-- 1. The funding required for the energy sector is substantial.
+- The funding required for the energy sector is substantial so needs to be based on sustainable and viable economic models.
 New investments are needed for exploration, utilization, generation, transmission and distribution activities.
 Long-term financing options that involve both foreign and domestic financing resources are required.
-However, foreign investment capital and national foreign earnings provide the greater proportion of needed funds. - 2.
-The Government shall continue to encourage private sector investment in the energy sector through Public Private Partnership (PPP). - To attract foreign investment in the energy sector, certain necessary conditions would have to be met.
-Experience has shown that Independent Power Producers (IPPs) require incentives to mitigate the perceived political and economic risks.
+However, foreign investment capital and national foreign earnings provide the greater proportion of needed funds. - 2 The Government shall continue to encourage private sector investment in the energy sector through Public Private Partnership (PPP). - 3 To attract foreign investment in the energy sector, certain necessary conditions would have to be met.
+Experience has shown that some Independent Power Producers (IPPs) require incentives to mitigate their perceived political and economic risks.

-9.2 CHALLENGES
+10.2 CHALLENGES

-- 1. Inadequate funding for the energy sector. - 2.
-Lack of continuity in the funding of projects in the energy sector. - 3.
-Low foreign investment from a highly competitive international finance market. - 4.
-Partial adoption of the most cost-effective energy supply options for the country. - 5.
-Low foreign exchange earnings through export of energy. - 6.
-Inadequate local development of energy technologies. - 7.
-Lack of energy trading mechanism for spot and long term markets. - 8.
-Foreign exchange fluctuations.
+- 1 Inadequate funding for the energy sector. - 2 Lack of continuity in the funding of projects in the energy sector. - 3 Low foreign investment from a highly competitive international finance market. - 4 Inadequate local development of energy technologies. - Insufficient scale and development of a competitive domestic energy industry to yet develop an energy trading mechanism for spot and long term markets. - 6 Foreign exchange fluctuations. - 7 Historic over reliance on volatile US dollar-denominated and oil price based fuels such as heavy fuel oil and diesel

-9.3 STRATEGIES-FOR ENERGY FINANCING
+10.3 STRATEGIES FOR ENERGY FINANCING